 A creative midfield engine for Syria, he later shaped the nation's future football stars as a national youth team coach.

-Jehad Al-Hussain emerged from Syria's football scene as a technically gifted midfielder known for his vision and passing range.
+Jehad Al-Hussain leads the Syria U23 national team, tasked with preparing the next generation for international competition.
+Born in 1982, he emerged from Syria's football scene as a technically gifted midfielder whose vision and passing range defined his play.
 His career unfolded primarily in the Syrian Premier League, where his intelligence on the pitch made him a consistent and respected figure.
-After hanging up his boots, Al-Hussain transitioned seamlessly into coaching, driven by a desire to develop young talent.
-His understanding of the game's technical foundations led him to the helm of the Syria U23 national team, where he now shoulders the critical task of preparing the next generation for international competition, aiming to elevate Syrian football from its grassroots.
+After retiring as a player, Al-Hussain transitioned into coaching, driven by a desire to develop young talent.
+His understanding of the game's technical foundations now serves Syrian football from its grassroots upward.

 1981–1996